pablo1793/mp2-think-twice-memory-game/README.md

 * The **xylophone** image ws downloaded from vexels.com.
 I couldn't find its contributor, but here is a [link](https://www.vexels.com/png-svg/preview/223515/xylophone-instrument-black-design) to the page the file was sourced from.

 ### Acknowledgements

+#### Disclaimer

+The content of this Website is for educational and entertainment purposes only.